tlevine/redirect.thomaslevine.com/README.md

 really long.
 The front-end does this for you without telling you; it generates a UUID for the identifier.
 You can see it by clicking "Show advanced options."

+### Scale limitations
+It should be easy to adjust the nginx configuration to handle high load, but problems could arise if lots of people are editing lots of redirects with the ReST API.
+There isn't any particular thing that worries me much, but here are some ideas of how to approach that.

+1. If lots of people are accessing your redirects (not the API), just run multiple Nginx boxes with one API box; you can send the configuration file directory from the API box to the Nginx boxes every so often.
+2. If you want to run multiple API boxes, consider why you need them, as this situation would be a bit strange.
+Naively, I could suggest storing the configuration files in GlusterFS and accessing this from all of the Nginx and API boxes.
+But you might be able to make some convenient assumptions in such a sitiation that would allow you to do something simpler.
+3. Depending on what filesystem you're using, having lots of files could be problematic.
+I don't know whether it would noticeably impact Nginx.
+It shouldn't be a problem for the API because it always looks for one particular file.
+If you are using a stupid filesystem, you might hit the limit on the number of files in a directory.
+4. If you are going to access the same API endpoint from many different computers at similar times, you might want to think about whether there are relevant race conditions in this API code.
+I don't think there are any, but I haven't used this API like that.

 ## Hosting
 This runs on a tiny server from ChicagoVPS.
 The API is a uWSGI application that runs inside of a tmux because I didn't feel like making a proper ademon.
 It